 Rooker is quite a character, on an off camera.
 Sean is a total sweetheart.
 These two together are a total blast, and I can’t wait to see more of Kraglin and what Michael decides to do next.

-If you know of anyone who hasn't seen Guardians of the Galaxy Vol. 2 yet, get them tickets on Fandango.com immediately!
+If you know of anyone who hasn’t seen Guardians of the Galaxy Vol. 2 yet, get them the DVD immediately!